 Superior Control Over Body Weight

-We aren’t going to sit here and tell you that honey has magical weight loss powers and if you eat it, you’ll lose weight.
+We aren’t going to sit here and tell you that honey has magical weight loss powers, and if you eat it, you’ll lose weight.
 That is far from the case.
-In fact, eat too much of it and you will gain weight.
-Remember, it is still very calorie dense and is still a pure sweetener.
+In fact, eat too much of it, and you will gain weight.
+Remember, it is still very calorie-dense and is still a pure sweetener.

 This said, if you opt for honey over sugar, you will see better weight control.
 This is because consuming honey helps you better manage your blood sugar levels as you don’t get that typical blood sugar spike that you would after eating glucose.
 This is in part due to the fact that honey is partly fructose, not just glucose.
-It’s only glucose that raises blood sugar levels, so you don’t see that spike.
+Only glucose raises blood sugar levels, so you don’t see that spike.

-This also means you’ll be at a lower risk for insulin resistance and even diabetes.
+This also means you’ll be at a lower risk for insulin resistance and diabetes.
 Honey can be an okay sweetener for diabetics to use in small doses.